 Oxidative stress can cause damage to the body.
-It negatively alters cells and other structures essential to normal bodily functioning, such as proteins and fats.
-Over a prolonged period of damage caused by oxidative stress, the body will attempt to heal itself through a process of inflammation.
+It negatively alters cells and other structures such as proteins and fats.
+The body will attempt to heal itself from oxidative stress through a process of inflammation.

 Inflammation involves a set of mechanisms, including swelling, heating up, and sending extra white blood cells.
-These are all part of the body’s natural defense mechanism against a variety of attacks including common illnesses like colds and viruses.
-If over-attacked by oxidative stress, the body will fall into a state of chronic inflammation.
-This is where the body finds itself in a state when it is constantly inflamed, fighting a never-ending battle.
+These are all part of the body’s natural defense mechanism against common illnesses such as colds and viruses.
+If under oxidative stress, the body will fall into a state of chronic inflammation.
+This is where the body is constantly inflamed, fighting a never-ending battle.

-Chronic inflammation is not a natural state for the body to be in.
-It causes cells to go into overdrive, which is taxing on the body.
+Chronic inflammation causes cells to go into overdrive, which is taxing on the body.
 Eventually, cells become damaged and the body starts attacking itself.
-Chronic inflammation as caused by oxidative stress is a disease in and of itself, but also underlies many lifestyle diseases and conditions:
+Here’s how major illnesses are affected by oxidative stress.

-Although the development of cancer is very complex, it is generally agreed that inflammation is critical to both the creation and progression of cancer.
-Cancer tumors are started by a cell mutating due to damage and starting to reproduce at an uncontrolled rate.
-Oxidative stress can increase the rate at which cells are damaged, thereby possibly increasing the likelihood of cancer developing.
+Although the development of cancer is very complex, it is generally agreed that inflammation plays an important role in both the creation and progression of cancer.
+Oxidative stress can increase the rate at which cells are damaged, thereby increasing the likelihood of cancer cells developing.

-Cardiovascular disease is the leading cause of death in developed nations.
+Cardiovascular disease, including heart attacks and heart failure, is the leading cause of death in developed nations.
 It is caused by a variety of factors, including smoking, poor diet, stress, and lack of exercise.
-There is mounting evidence that the oxidative stress brought on by these behaviors is the ultimate underlying cause of cardiovascular disease.
+There is mounting evidence that the oxidative stress is the ultimate underlying cause of cardiovascular disease.

 Oxidative stress is involved with age-related macular degeneration and cataracts by damaging the tender cells in the eyes.

 As we age, our cells lose the ability to neutralize free radicals, allowing oxidative stress to build up.
-This causes increasing damage to DNA and other cellular elements, leading to impairment of bodily functions over time.
+This causes increasing damage to DNA and other cellular elements, leading to impairment of bodily functions over time and neurodegenerative diseases.

-Instead, it makes more sense to prevent the formation of excess free radicals in the first place through a few lifestyle modifications.
-These strategies work at keeping cells in good working order so that they are not producing much of an excess of free radicals in the first place, and that they are doing a good job at disposing of any extras that are created.
+Instead, it makes more sense to curb free radical production in the first place through a few lifestyle modifications.
+These strategies work at keeping cells in good working order so that they are not producing an excess of free radicals in the first place, and that they are doing a good job at disposing of any extras that are created.

 Here are some evidence-backed tactics for reducing oxidative stress in your body:

-While an irregular, high intensity exercise regimen has been associated with higher oxidative stress, regular exercise is associated with a lower resting metabolic rate, higher antioxidant activity, and lower oxidation rates in cells.
-Going for a regular bike ride or weight lifting session is a good idea for anyone, and especially so someone concerned with oxidative stress
+While an irregular, high-intensity exercise regimen has been associated with higher oxidative stress, regular exercise is associated with a lower resting metabolic rate, higher antioxidant activity, and lower oxidation rates in cells.
+Try a regular bike ride or weight lifting session.

-The advice “eat healthy” is often prescribed – but what about eating less?
-It turns out that when it comes to oxidative stress, eating at or slightly below your caloric requirements is just as important as getting nutrient-dense foods into your diet.
+When it comes to oxidative stress, eating at or slightly below your caloric requirements is just as important as getting nutrient-dense foods into your diet.
 Practice eating less, perhaps through tactics like intermittent fasting.
-Calorie restriction is associated with enhanced functioning of your body’s natural antioxidants and maintaining optimal cellular environments for their smooth functioning.
-Plus, research findings are increasingly showing that calorie restriction may extend disability-free lifespans.
+Calorie restriction is associated with the enhanced functioning of your body’s natural antioxidants and maintaining optimal cellular environments for their smooth functioning.
+Plus, research findings are increasingly showing that calorie restriction may extend healthy lifespans.

-Lack of sleep and the high pressures modern society places on people is not only unpleasant, but causes oxidative stress.
+Lack of sleep and high pressure are not only unpleasant but cause oxidative stress.
 Stress decreases the effectiveness of your body’s immune system, and possibly the ability of antioxidants and cells to function properly.
-Adrenaline, a hormone released in the body while stressed, is known to increase oxidative stress.
+Adrenaline, a hormone released in the body while stressed, increases oxidative stress.
 Stress has also been shown to reduce protective antioxidant levels in the blood.
 Sleep deprivation was shown to have similar effects, with sleep normalization shown to return antioxidant and cellular functioning back to normal.
-You can read all about it in this article, and then close the screen you are reading this on and go relax.

-The good news is that there is a fervent effort to gather more information regarding oxidative stress and how we can better manage it to live our lives optimally.
-But you don’t need to wait until the jury is back in – armed with this awareness, there are things you can do today, right now, to live an optimal life and minimize oxidative stress.
+There is a fervent effort to gather more information regarding oxidative stress and how we can better manage it to live our lives optimally.
+But you don’t need to wait until the results are in – armed with this awareness, you now know what you can do today, right now, to develop a healthy lifestyle and minimize oxidative stress.